José Macpherson

 José Macpherson y Hemas (1839–1902) was a Spanish amateur geologist, noted as pioneer in the introduction of modern techniques for the studies of rocks in Spain.

-Born in 1839 in Cádiz in a family of traders, son to a Scottish father and a mother from Cádiz.
+Born in 1839 in Cádiz in a family of traders, son to a Scottish father.
 He was the younger brother of Guillermo Macpherson, a diplomat, archaeologist and translator.
 Macpherson met Francisco Giner de los Ríos (the founder of the Institución Libre de Enseñanza, ILE) for the first time in 1875, collaborating with and eventually becoming a lecturer of the ILE (1882).
 He was also a member of the Sociedad Española de Historia Natural and a founding member of the Sociedad Geográfica de Madrid.

 Macpherson died on 11 October 1902 in La Granja.